-- (b) The Internal Auditor shall report annually, and on an ad hoc basis where appropriate, to the Committee on Budget and Finance through the Chair of the Audit Committee.
-The Committee on Budget and Finance shall refer any matters to the Assembly of States Parties which require the attention of the Assembly. - (c) The Office of Internal Audit shall have free access to all books, records and other documents which are, in its opinion, necessary for the performance of the audit. - 10.2 Obligations for the current financial period or commitments for current and future financial periods shall be incurred only after allotments or other appropriate authorizations have been made in writing under the authority of the Registrar.
+(b) The Committee on Budget and Finance shall receive the reports annually, and on an ad hoc basis where appropriate, of the Internal Auditor through the Chair of the Audit Committee.
+The Committee on Budget and Finance shall refer any matters to the Assembly of States Parties which require the attention of the Assembly.

+(c) The Office of Internal Audit shall have free access to all books, records and other documents which are, in its opinion, necessary for the performance of the audit.

+10.2 Obligations for the current financial period or commitments for current and future financial periods shall be incurred only after allotments or other appropriate authorizations have been made in writing under the authority of the Registrar.